-I’d pass by the old rope swing, and it would beckon me to come over and play, but Dad would be home from work soon, and I was on a mission, so the swing would have to wait.
+The old rope swing beckoned me as I passed by, but I was on a mission, so the swing would have to wait.

-The vegetable garden was at the front of the house, on the other side of the driveway, and so offered a good view of the Third Line, as I glanced around at the rows of plants, and decided where to begin my harvest.
-I’d start with the carrots first, so I had a snack to munch on, while I picked out the other vegetables.
+The vegetable garden was at the front of the old house, on the other side of the driveway, and so offered a splendid view of the Third Line, while I also glanced around at the long rows of flourishing plants, and decided where to begin my harvest.

-I’d gaze down the row of carrots, and find the biggest one, grab it firmly, close to the ground, give it a good yank and wipe it off on the grass.
-I’d break off the spindly end, and bite down, and give some thought to the next carrot that I would pull.
-I’d pull about three big ones, and then move onto the lettuce.
-Sometimes the lettuce would have been chewed a bit at the edges, so I’d try to find some good leaves that were all intact and pick a bunch of those.
+I’d find the biggest one, grab it firmly, close to the ground, give it a good yank and wipe it off on the grass.
+I’d break off the spindly end, and bite down, and give some thought to the next carrot that I would pull for our salad.
+I’d pull about three large ones, and then move onto the lettuce.
+Sometimes the lettuce was chewed a bit at the edges, so I’d try to find some perfect leaves that were all intact and pick a bunch of those.

 Tomatoes were next, and I’d look for the reddest, ripest and largest to add to my plastic bowl.
-We usually grew ‘Beefsteak’ tomatoes and they were juicy, flavourful and tasty on thick, toasted slices of Mother’s homemade bread.
+We usually grew ‘Beefsteak’ tomatoes, and they were juicy, flavourful and delicious on thick, toasted slices of Mother’s homemade bread.

-I would break off one green pepper and one cucumber and pull up about four bunches of green onions to finish off.
-Sometimes Mother would cut up the cucumbers and onions and soak them in a glass of vinegar and water for a treat to have with supper.
+I would continue down the rows, breaking off one green pepper, and one ripe cucumber, then pull about four bunches of green onions from the ground.
+Sometimes Mother sliced the cucumbers and onions and soaked them in a glass of vinegar and water for a treat for us to have with supper.